Degree: Bachelor of Science (B.Sc.)

 During your studies, you have various subjects, which consist of one or more modules.
 A module deals with a specific topic and consists of one or more courses.
 In the module handbook for your degree program, you will find a description of the modules and their subject assignment as well as a study plan.
 This gives you an orientation as to which courses you should attend in which semester in order to complete your studies within the standard period of study.
 It takes into account a balanced distribution of courses over the individual semesters.
 It also ensures that you are first taught the important basics before moving on to more advanced topics.
 Your individual course of study may differ from this.

-- mathematics (38 to 45 CP): you will acquire a detailed grounding in analysis and linear algebra.
+- Mathematics (34 to 46 CP): at the beginning of your studies, you will acquire detailed basic knowledge of analysis and linear algebra.
 Numerics and probability theory follow in the second year of study.

-- theoretical informatics (18 CP): fundamentals of algorithm technology, data structures.
-Complexity theory, automata theory, logic, formal languages, etc. provide you with important foundations for later in-depth courses.
+- Theoretical Informatics (17 CP): fundamentals of algorithm technology, data structures, complexity theory, automata theory, logic, formal languages and others provide you with important foundations for later in-depth courses.

-- computer engineering (12 CP): in this subject, you will learn which components make up a computer and how they work.
-You will also deal with digital networks, which are used to transmit, process and store digital data.
+- Computer Engineering (16 CP): in this subject, you will learn which components make up a computer and how they work.
+You will also deal with digital networks, which are used to transfer, process and store digital data.
+The subject is rounded off by acquiring knowledge about the structure of operating systems.

-- practical informatics (48 CP): this subject focuses on more application-oriented content such as databases, programming and software technology, IT security and the basics of artificial intelligence.
+- Further Core Subjects (20 CP): this subject focuses on more application-oriented content such as databases, computer networks, IT security and the basics of artificial intelligence.

-- elective subject (15-31 CP): here you can take informatics modules to suit your mood.
-Just give it a try and perhaps use it as an orientation for master's specializations.
+- Elective Studies in Informatics (15-36 CP): here you can take informatics modules to suit your mood.
+Just give it a try and perhaps this will help you decide on a master's specialization.

-- supplementary subject (12-21 CP): here you immerse yourself in an application area of your choice, for example economics, mechanical engineering, electrical engineering, physics, ...
-The supplementary subject is an important building block of your professional qualification.
+- Minor Studies (12-21 CP): here you immerse yourself in an application area of your choice, for example economics, mechanical engineering, electrical engineering, physics... the supplementary subject is an important building block of your professional qualification.

-- interdisciplinary qualifications (6 CP): this subject is for your personal development.
-Be it language courses, writing techniques, courses on resilience or mindfulness ...
-KIT has a lot to offer!
+- Interdisciplinary Qualifications (6 CP): this subject is for your personal development.
+Be it language courses, writing techniques, courses on resilience or mindfulness...
+KIT has a lot to offer you!

 Stays abroad